Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/physics.md

 Description: Brief explanation on using Physics in Netcode for GameObjects
 ---

-There are many different ways to do physics in multiplayer games.
+There are many different ways to manage physics simulation in multiplayer games.
 Netcode for GameObjects (Netcode) has a built in approach which allows for server-authoritative physics where the physics simulation only runs on the server.
 To enable network physics, add a `NetworkRigidbody` component to your object.

 ## NetworkRigidbody